J. Stephen Lodmell

-The Biochemistry Program at the University of Montana offers two undergraduate degrees options and a minor in biochemistry:
+The Biochemistry Program at the University of Montana offers three undergraduate degrees options and a minor in biochemistry:

 Our internationally-recognized faculty members have vigorous research programs which provide opportunities for our undergraduate majors to become involved in exciting research projects as part of their undergraduate studies.
 Biochemistry majors are introduced to our faculty and their research in our second year seminar class, BCH 294.
 Many students present their research at the annual undergraduate research symposium during the spring semester.